ymolists/website/src/routes/blog/continuous-dev-environment-in-devops.md

 > Dev environment provisioning can and should be automated.

-**Continuous dev environments** are a crucial part in a fully optimized DevOps toolchain, that allow to instantaneously spin up a ready-to-code development environment from any git state.
+**Continuous dev environments** are a crucial part in a fully optimized DevOps toolchain, that allow to instantaneously spin up a ready-to-code developer environment from any git state.
 Continuous dev environments reduce friction in onboarding and task switching and improves reproducibility across the project.

 ## Automated Dev Environments